samad-yar-khan/Google-Summer-of-Code/README.md

 ### 🚩 Opening New Issues

 The GitHub App allows users to open new issues from RocketChat.
 The `NewIssueModal` can be triggered by using `/github issue` and then entering the repository name in the launched modal.
-- This feature enables the users to fetch the issue templates for a repository from github, choose any of the given templates and open new issues with labels, assignees and rest of the properties.
+- This feature enables the users to fetch the issue templates for a repository from GitHub, choose any of the given templates and open new issues with labels, assignees and the rest of the properties.
-- The most challenging part about this feature was to find a way to fetch the repository issue templates.
+- The most challenging part about this feature was finding a way to fetch the repository issue templates.
-- GitHub does not yet have an API to fetch issue templates, but they can be extremely important to maintain uniformity and seperate different types of issues.
+- GitHub does not yet have an API to fetch issue templates, but they can be extremely important to maintain uniformity and separate different types of issues.
 To solve this problem, we used the [GitHub Repository Content API](https://docs.github.com/en/rest/repos/contents).
-- The issue templates are stored under `./github/ISSUE_TEMPLATES` on any repository, so inorder to fetch the templates, we fetched all the files on that path, downloaded the code and prepoplated the `InputElement` with the selected template.
+- The issue templates are stored under `./github/ISSUE_TEMPLATES` on any repository, so to fetch the templates, we fetched all the files on that path, downloaded the code and prepopulated the `InputElement` with the selected template.
 - If the files did not exist, we simply skipped the Template-Selection Modal.

 https://user-images.githubusercontent.com/70485812/189451845-34437a50-1fc8-4360-8b64-d1beac7af277.mp4

 ### 🏦 Assigning Issues

-This features allows users to fetch repository issues and update the assignees on any issue.
+This feature allows users to fetch repository issues and update the assignees on any issue.
 It also enables users to fetch and share multiple repository issues at a time.
 We can fetch and assign issues by using `/github issues` command and then entering the repository name.

 https://user-images.githubusercontent.com/70485812/189450860-5847e585-059c-4bed-a988-d21c99734969.mp4